-We are a clinical stage drug development company that commenced operations in September 2008.
+We are a clinical stage drug development company that commenced operations in September, 2008.
 We have limited facilities to conduct fundamental research and we have performed our research and development activities by collaboration with contract service providers, and contract manufacturers and by designing and developing research programs in collaboration with university-based experts who work with us to evaluate mechanism(s) of disease for which we have designed and developed product candidates.
-Our direct research capabilities are very limited.
-As of the date of this Report, we have not maintained a principal laboratory or primary research facility for the development of our product candidates.
-In addition, we have no products approved for commercial sale and therefore all of our revenue has been obtained solely through grants and contracts from private foundations and from state and federal grants from institutions such as the National Institutes of Health and the Department of Defense.
+Our direct research candidates.
+In addition, we have no products approved for commercial sale and therefore all of our revenue has been obtained solety through grants and contracts from private foundations and from state and federal grants from institutions such as the National Institutes of Health and the Department of Defense.